The College recognizes its responsibility to ensure that facilities, programs, services, and activities are accessible.

-This documentation should be submitted to the coordinator of the disability resource center, who will forward the request to the office of residence life.
+This documentation should be submitted to the directory of the Disability Resource Center, who will forward the request to the office of Residence Life.

 When reviewing requests for special room assignments due to disability, the following concerns will be given the greatest priority:

 The College does not provide personal care services for students with disabilities, but does recognize the need for some students to arrange for personal attendant care while on campus.

 Accommodations should be requested well in advance of the semester for which housing is needed.
 New students with disabilities who require accommodations for housing must indicate their needs on the Residence Hall application.

 Returning students should submit their requests in writing to Residence Life and the director of the Disability Resource Center each year.